The CFA® Exams

 2022 | 49% |

-The CFA Level 3 exam introduces an essay format, which adds another layer of complexity to the exam.
-Level 3 candidates should devote sufficient time to comprehending the nuances of and grading criteria for this exam format.
+The CFA Level 3 exam introduces an essay format, adding another complexity layer.
+Level 3 candidates should devote sufficient time to comprehending the exam format's nuances and grading criteria.

 How Does the CFA Exam’s Grading System Work?